Benefits and Resources

 Employee Assistance Plan (EAP)

 An Employee Assistance Program provides a confidential location for employees and their families to receive assistance with personal matters.
 The Employee Assistance Program provides professional counseling, education and referral services to you and your family members.
+To see a list of the books available, please click here.

 You can contact the EAP 24/7/365!